-(6) To perform all other acts appertaining to the office as may be required by the house or its presiding officer.

-3-3.
+- Wednesday, January 22, 2025 House Journal 6th Legislative Day (5) To deliver to the secretary of state at the close of each session the journals and all 1 books, bills, documents, resolutions, and papers in possession of the Legislature; to 2 3 preserve one true copy of each printed bill, joint resolution, and concurrent resolution of each legislative session; to attach the copy together with a signed 4 5 6 certificate that it is a true and complete copy of each printed bill, joint resolution, and concurrent resolution of the legislative session; and to file such certified copies with the secretary of state within ten days after adjournment of the Legislature; and 7 (6) To perform all other acts appertaining to the office as may be required by the house 8 or its presiding officer.
+9 3-3.
 Office of Engrossing and Enrolling.
-The Legislative Research Council shall perform all engrossing and enrolling duties.
-In addition, each house may hire secretaries necessary to conduct the business of the standing committees.
-Any secretary appointed to a committee is responsible to the committee chair.
+The Legislative Research Council shall perform all 10 engrossing and enrolling duties.
+In addition, each house may hire secretaries necessary to conduct 11 the business of the standing committees.
+Any secretary appointed to a committee is responsible to 12 the committee chair.
 In each house, a secretary is provided to the majority and minority parties.

-3-4.
+13 3-4.
 Engrossing and enrolling.
-The engrossing and enrolling duties of the Legislative Research Council are:

-(1) To engross and enroll all bills delivered to them;

-(2) To provide and supervise secretarial assistance to legislators as requested;

-(3) To collect from the secretaries of all standing and special committees the minutes of such committees and retain them in the Legislative Research Council Library; and

-(4) To correct clerical errors, with the consent of the code counsel, in any bill.
-Clerical errors which may be corrected are: errors in spelling, errors in numbering sections, errors of omission or commission due to addition or deletion of material, and errors due to copying incorrectly from the most recent statute.
-The code counsel shall inform the principal sponsor of each correction.
+The engrossing and enrolling duties of the Legislative 14 Research Council are: 15 (1) To engross and enroll all bills and resolutions delivered to them; 16 (2) To provide and supervise secretarial assistance to legislators as requested; 17 (3) To collect from the secretaries of all standing and special committees the minutes 18 of such committees and retain them in the Legislative Research Council Library; and 19 (4) To correct clerical errors, with the consent of the code counsel, in any bill or 20 resolution.
+Clerical errors that may be corrected are: errors in spelling, errors in 21 22 numbering sections, errors of omission or commission due to addition or deletion of material, and errors due to copying incorrectly from the most recent statute.
+The 23 24 code counsel shall inform the principal sponsor of each correction.
 3-5.
 Chaplains.
-The chief chaplain shall schedule a chaplain to serve in each house for each legislative day.
+The chief chaplain shall schedule a chaplain to serve in each house for each 25 legislative day.
 The duty of the chaplain of each house is to open each day's session with a prayer.

-3-6.
+26 3-6.
 Disputes or complaints involving a legislative session employee.
-Any dispute or complaint involving the competency or decorum of a legislative session employee, including any violation of SDCL 2-12, shall be referred to the president pro tempore of the Senate or the speaker of the House.
+Any dispute or 27 complaint involving the competency or decorum of a legislative session employee, including any 28 violation of SDCL 2-12, shall be referred to the president pro tempore of the Senate or the speaker 29 of the House.
 The officer may dismiss, suspend, or otherwise discipline the employee.

-3-7.
+30 3-7.
 Sexual harassment prohibited.
-All employees are responsible for ensuring that the workplace is free from sexual harassment.
+All employees are responsible for ensuring that the 31 32 33 - workplace is free from sexual harassment.
 All employees shall avoid any action or conduct which could be viewed as sexual harassment.
 An employee shall report any sexual harassment complaint within one year of its occurrence.
-Such complaints may be reported to:

-(1) The president pro tempore of the Senate, in the case of a Senate employee;

-(2) The speaker of the House, in the case of a House employee;(3) Any legislator who supervises House or Senate employees, respectively;
+Such complaints may be reported to: - (1) The president pro tempore of the Senate, in the case of a Senate employee; - (2) The speaker of the House, in the case of a House employee; - (3) Any legislator who supervises House or Senate employees, respectively; - (4) A majority or minority party legislative secretary; or

-(4) A majority or minority party legislative secretary; or(5) The Legislative Research Council Director, Deputy Director, or intern coordinators.
+(5) The Legislative Research Council Director, Deputy Director, or intern coordinators.